geoffviola/geoffviola.github.io/_posts/2019-04-11-floating-point-basics.md

 The code above is intentionally on the edge of what a 32 bit IEC 60559 can represent.
 On some platforms the result of the addition is just 16777216.

-Because of rounding error, the order of operations can effect precision.
+Because of rounding errors, the order of operations can affect precision.
 Therefore, algebra's distributive rule and associative rule needs to be applied with care.
 It is generally a good practice to operate on high magnitude values separately from low magnitude values [before operating on them together](https://youtu.be/k12BJGSc2Nc?t=1415).

 # Overflow
 Overflow occurs when an operation goes beyond what the underlying data structure supports [without extraordinary roundoff error](https://web.archive.org/web/20181230041359if_/http://www.open-std.org/jtc1/sc22/wg14/www/abq/c17_updated_proposed_fdis.pdf#page=190).
 In the case of floating point, this can be done by doing arithmetic past the precision.
 The value will be `HUGE_VAL` or some variant based on the type.